CLIMATE AND ENERGY PROGRAM DIRECTOR, WRI CHINA

 WRI, including global and international office staff, engages businesses, policymakers and civil society at the local, national and international levels to advance transformative solutions that mitigate climate change and help communities adapt to its impacts.
 With close partnerships with dozens of peer organizations and leading researchers, the global and international office Climate and Energy teams leverage deep analysis and inclusive stakeholder processes to deliver ambitious impact on a global scale.
 Whether designing the most widely-used tool for emissions accounting with the Greenhouse Gas Protocol, re-writing the narrative of environmental development with the New Climate Economy, or playing a critical role in the UNFCCC Paris Agreement – WRI is a trusted, innovative, and effective leader in the field.

 WRI China was established in 2008 as WRI’s first international office.
-Currently WRI China has more than 30 full-time staff working on climate change, energy, cities, food, and finance issues.
-WRI China Climate and Energy Program’s goal is to support China in building a prosperous, low carbon, and climate resilient society, in line with the principle of ‘eco-civilization’ and the global climate goals.
+Currently WRI China has about 40 full-time staff working on climate change, energy, cities, food, sustainable investment, and finance issues.
+WRI China Climate and Energy Program’s goal is to support China in building a prosperous, low carbon, and climate resilient society, in line with the global climate goals.

 - Develop a well-structured and compelling climate and energy strategy for WRI China, with a strong research foundation, clear priorities, and coherent vision.